Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Quantum droplets

 \subsection{Dynamics of one-dimensional droplets}

-To further understand droplet properties and their potential applications, one studies dynamics, e.g.~by considering collisions between two droplets~\citep{astrakharchik2018dynamics} or their spontaneous generation trigerred by an instability mechanism~\citep{mithun2020modulational}.
-We should note here that the relevant dynamical considerations are restricted to only a few droplets and thus the current understanding is still far from complete.
+To further understand droplet properties and their potential applications, one studies dynamics, e.g.~by considering collisions between two droplets~\citep{astrakharchik2018dynamics,katsimiga2023interactions} or their spontaneous generation triggered by an instability mechanism~\citep{mithun2020modulational}.
+We note here that the relevant dynamical studies are restricted to only a few (see below) mainly relying on the GGP framework and thus the current understanding, especially the build-up of higher-order correlations, is still far from complete.
+Below, we provide an overview of most recent dynamical droplet properties as captured by the GGP where quantum fluctuations are crucial and also discuss implications of higher-order quantum corrections whenever applicable.

 The collisional dynamics between two counterpropagating droplets is very interesting since it allows one to distinguish them from bright soliton structures in spite of the fact that droplets have density profiles similar to those of bright solitons.
 Recall that a soliton maintains its shape when moving with constant velocity and also when colliding with another soliton as long as the system remains nearly integrable~\citep{kevrekidis2007emergent}.
 Similarly, droplets whose wave function is described by Eq.~(\ref{droplet_wfn}), exhibit a constant density profile $n(x;t)=\abs{\Psi(x;t)}^2$ in the course of their time-evolution if moving with a constant velocity.
-However, they generally do not preserve their shape when undergoing pairwise collisions~\citep{astrakharchik2018dynamics}, a result that clearly differentiates them from bright solitons.
+However, they generally do not preserve their shape when undergoing pairwise collisions~\citep{astrakharchik2018dynamics,katsimiga2023interactions}, a result that clearly differentiates them from bright solitons.
 Let us also remark here another interesting property that concerns the stability of a single droplet when it is exposed to a periodic density modulation $\sim \cos(kx)$ of wavenumber $k$.
-It has been shown that there is a particle dependent critical wavenumber $k_c$ above which the droplet splits into several pieces propagating in opposite directions while for $k<k_c$ it maintains its shape featuring almost periodic oscillations.
+It has been shown that there is a particle dependent critical wavenumber $k_c$ above which the droplet splits into several pieces (\textit{viz.} fragments) propagating in opposite directions while for $k<k_c$ it maintains its shape featuring almost periodic oscillations.